Breathe Magic Intensive Therapy Programme

-If you would like to register your interest in the 2020 or 2021 programmes now you can do so by completing the form on the link below.
+If you would like to register your interest in the 2021/2 programmes now you can do so by completing the form on the link below.
 Following this our team will be in touch to discuss whether the programme is a suitable option for your child.

 We are delighted to select Breathe Magic for the NHS Innovation Challenge Prize for Rehabilitation.
 They make a real difference to the lives of the young people they treat.
 This award will help Breathe expand its services to benefit more young people throughout the UK, and we look forward to helping them with this.